Information for the public

 Your specialist should explain that medication is usually an option once you have had two epileptic seizures.
 However, there are some circumstances when it may be started earlier; your specialist should discuss these with you.

 There are many drugs available for treating epilepsy.
 The one that you are offered will depend partly on your seizure type and epilepsy syndrome.
 Some drugs for treating epilepsy are not suitable for everyone.
 Your specialist should talk to you about which one might be best for you.
-If you want to find out more about the drugs that you may be offered, the versions of this guidance for healthcare professionals (such as the NICE guideline or the epilepsy pathway) contain more detailed information and are available at www.nice.org.uk/guidance/CG137.
+If you want to find out more about the drugs that you may be offered, the versions of this guidance for healthcare professionals (such as the NICE guideline or the NICE Pathway) contain more detailed information.

 Usually you will start treatment with just one epilepsy drug.
 This is known as monotherapy.
 You should be advised to keep to the same brand and not to change from one form of the drug to another, for example, changing from tablets to a liquid.
 This is because different preparations may work slightly differently in the body and may not control the seizures as well or may increase the side effects.